CHALLENGE Job & Internship Fair

 - Notify your professors/ask for an excused absence for any classes and assignments you may miss that day.

-- Attend Information/Orientation Session offered by your Career Center to learn how get the most out of the Expo, or schedule an one-on-one appointment with a Career Counselor at your school to discuss strategies for connecting with employers at the Federal Career Expo.
+- Attend Information/Orientation Session offered by your Career Center to learn how get the most out of the Fair, or schedule an one-on-one appointment with a Career Counselor at your school to discuss strategies for connecting with employers at the Job & Internship Fair.

 - Review employer information on this web site or in your school’s Career Center.